zenobio93/seat-docs/docs/installation/docker_installation.md

 ### ESI Configuration

 As mentioned at the start of the guide, it is necessary for you to configure ESI.
-For instructions how to do this, please refer to the [ESI Setup Guide].
+For instructions on how to do this, please refer to the [ESI Setup Guide].

 With the configuration files ready, start up the stack with: